Edit Blog Post

 One of the Australians who knows everything, forces Samson to stop the jeep periodically to confirm he is indeed righter.

 While flipping through his field book, Samson looks at me with a wide grin and points over my shoulder sheepishly.
 There, two feet from the road is a beautiful male lion.
 He sniffs into the air, but other than that, is absolutely still.
 His coat effortlessly blends with the dry grass making him virtually invisible.
 Everyone in the jeep goes bananas for that perfect shot.
 The lion

 Can't wipe the grin off my face

 Super stoked to be in the Serengeti finally!

-At the Serengeti information centre, there are benches of clean cut young men waiting anxiously for the opportunity to be picked to be our guide for the afternoon.
+At the Serengeti information centre, there are benches of clean-cut young men waiting anxiously for the opportunity to be picked as our guide for the afternoon.
 Our tiny gratuities could potentially feed their entire family for weeks.
 The Australians leave it to me to pick one.
-I select Stephen for no reason other than his entire aura shines.
-He turns out to be the most enthusiastic, professional, and informative guide we have ever seen.
-He does his entire speech without losing a single Aussie, a feat in itself.
+I select Stephen for no reason other than his entire aura shines a wild green-gold over his head.

 Stole my cheese sandwich and then dared me to come and get it back